 Do home appraisers look in closets?
 How about the garage?
 It can be nerve wracking to prepare for a home appraisal — knowing that the price they set will largely determine how much you can sell your home for — and you may be wondering just how thorough a home inspection will be.
 Read more to see what affects home appraisals.

-Home Appraisal: What To Expect
+Home Appraisals: What To Expect

 An appraisal is completed by an unbiased, certified, professional who uses several different factors to determine your home value.
 Appraisals are an important part of the home selling process as they help set the asking price for the home and help the bank determine how much loan they will offer to potential buyers.
 An appraiser will visit your home in person and make a visual inspection of your home inside and out.
 They are filling out an appraisals report which includes information like: